The aim of the game is to slide the green square from the top right hand corner to the bottom left hand corner in the least number of moves.

-layer of blue cubes.
+Imagine starting with one yellow cube and covering it all over with a single layer of red cubes, and then covering that cube with a layer of blue cubes.
 How many red and blue cubes would you need?

 Triangle numbers can be represented by a triangular array of squares.
 What do you notice about the sum of identical triangle numbers?

 The NRICH team are always looking for new ways to engage teachers and pupils in problem solving.
 Here we explain the thinking behind maths trails.

 Can you explain how this card trick works?

 Think of a number, add one, double it, take away 3, add the number you first thought of, add 7, divide by 3 and take away the number you first thought of.
 You should now be left with 2.
 How do I. . . .

 A game for 2 players.
 Set out 16 counters in rows of 1,3,5 and 7.
 Players take turns to remove any number of counters from a row.
 The player left with the last counter looses.

 Can you find sets of sloping lines that enclose a square?

 Try entering different sets of numbers in the number pyramids.
 How does the total at the top change?